centricide/CENTRICIDE/README.md

 </div>
 <ul dir="auto" data-sourcepos="29:1-33:0">
 	<li data-sourcepos="29:1-29:131">
-		i'm 24 years old, if that matters to you 🤯 i DO NOT want to interract with minors but this is the internet and it's infested with yall 😭
+		i'm 24 years old, if that matters to you 🤯
 	</li>
 	<li data-sourcepos="29:1-29:131">
 		i may cuddle with my friends but it doesn't
 		<em>
 			 always
 		</em>
-		 necessarily mean that i ship the characters or that i am in the same fandom!
+		 necessarily mean that i ship the characters!
 	</li>
 	<li data-sourcepos="30:1-31:259">
 		<em>